BibliothecaDAO/master-scroll-v3/pages/game/resources.md

 #### Resource accrual cap

-There is no limit on how many Labor a player can purchase for each resource, however, players will have to claim them in 2-hour increments.
+There is no limit on how much Labor a player can purchase for each resource, however, players will have to claim them in 2-hour increments.

 #### What do Resources do?

-You can use resources in order to construct [buildings](./buildings#economic), summon [battalions](./troops-squads), and trade on the [AMM](/docs/economics/resource-amm).
+You can use resources in order to construct [buildings](./buildings#economic), summon [battalions](./troops-squads), and trade on the [AMM](economics/resource-amm).
 They are the economic layer of this world and are scarce, so use them wisely.